-For the past 12 years, Mr. Scerbo has represented large public clients specializing in wastewater treatment, drinking water treatment and supply, and transportation, as well as large-scale private developers focusing on retail, golf, residential, resort and hotel development.
+Mr. Scerbo has represented large public clients specializing in energy, wastewater treatment, drinking water treatment and supply, and transportation.
 Mr. Scerbo has assisted clients in applying for, and complying with, numerous types of state, Federal and local permits and approvals as well as unique land acquisition issues.

 Mr. Scerbo's practice includes energy and renewable energy development, water supply permitting, flood hazard area permitting, freshwater wetlands permitting, coastal permitting, air permitting, dam safety permitting, historic preservation and wastewater permitting.
 He represents clients in Administrative Appeals before the Office of Administrative Law concerning permit appeals and permit enforcement actions taken by regulatory entities.
 Mr. Scerbo assisted the New Jersey Turnpike Authority in obtaining 14 state and Federal permits and approvals for the widening of the Garden State Parkway between Interchange 30 and Interchange 80 and the construction of two new bridge spans over the Bass and Mullica Rivers.